frankiecd86/windespair/_posts/2018-04-26-savings-rate.md

 ---
 layout: post
-title: You Want To Build Long-Term Wealth?
-Double Your Savings Rate
+title: You Need To Double Your Savings Rate
-description:
-intro: The current savings rate in the United States is 3.4%.
-For every $100, the average American spends $96.60 and saves only $3.40.
+description: The current savings rate in the United States is 3.4%.
 This is absolutely BONKERS.
+intro: The current savings rate in the US is only 3.4%.
+This is BONKERS.
-image: money-emoji-collage.png
+image: savings-rate/two-birds-on-tree.jpg
-image_alt: Money bag and banknote emoji collage
-imageCredits:
-imageCreditsIntro:
-imageUrl:
-imageExtraCredits:
+image_alt: Two birds sitting on a tree
+figcaption: >
+  Photo by <a href="https://unsplash.com/@yskeong">SK Yeong</a>
 comments: true
 categories: Money
 ---